Diarrhea in Babies: What’s Normal, What’s Not, and Why It Happens

 What is diarrhea?

 Diarrhea is a medical term used to describe frequent, watery bowel movements.
-Diarrhea sometimes (but not always) contains mucus or blood and may have a foul smell.
+It may sometimes (but not always) contain mucus or blood and can have a foul smell.

-Diarrhea can be acute which means it occurs suddenly and lasts for less than 4 weeks or chronic which means it lasts for longer than 4 weeks.
+Diarrhea can be acute, meaning it occurs suddenly and lasts for less than four weeks, or chronic, meaning it lasts longer than four weeks.

-Diarrhea is not a condition; it is a symptom of a condition.
-There are numerous reasons why babies and children develop diarrhea, most are not serious and will either pass on their own or can easily be treated by a change in diet.
-Because most episodes of diarrhea are short lived you may not always discover the cause.
+Diarrhea is not a condition in itself; it is a symptom of an underlying issue.
+There are many reasons why babies and children develop diarrhea.
+Most causes are not serious and will either resolve on their own or improve with simple dietary changes.
+Because many episodes of diarrhea are short-lived, the exact cause is not always identified.

-How to tell when your baby has diarrhea
+How to tell if your baby has diarrhea

 Infant stools are normally quite runny, especially when a baby is breastfed.
-Many babies will occasionally have one or several stools that are much looser, a different color or a little more smelly than usual.
-Without other physical symptoms, loose watery bowel movements do not necessarily mean your child is ill.
+Many babies will occasionally have one or several stools that are much looser, a different color, or a little more smelly than usual.
+Without other physical symptoms, loose watery bowel movements do not necessarily mean your baby is unwell.

-Although changes in bowel habits can be related to a change in your baby's diet (or a nursing mother's diet), diarrhea doesn't automatically mean a food or milk allergy or intolerance is involved.
-Your child may experience brief episodes of diarrhea from time to time for no identifiable reason.
+Although changes in bowel habits can be related to a change in your baby’s diet (or a breastfeeding mother’s diet), diarrhea does not automatically mean a food or milk allergy or intolerance is involved.
+Babies may experience brief episodes of diarrhea from time to time for no identifiable reason.

-If your baby is healthy and is gaining good amounts of weight and also has lots of wet diapers (6 or more) each day, frequent watery bowel movements are not a cause for concern.
+If your baby is healthy, gaining weight well, and has plenty of wet diapers (six or more per day), frequent watery bowel movements are usually not a cause for concern.

 Your breastfed baby

-It may be difficult to tell when your breastfed baby has diarrhea because healthy, thriving breastfed infants naturally have frequent, watery bowel movements which are not considered to be diarrhea.
+It can be difficult to tell when a breastfed baby has diarrhea because healthy, thriving breastfed infants naturally have frequent, watery bowel movements that are not considered diarrhea.

-Normal stools for an exclusively breastfed baby are soft or runny and contain little while flecks that look like seeds.
-The color is generally yellow mustard or orange but occasionally may have a greenish tinge.
-Your breastfed baby may poop up to 10 times a day or may not poop for a up to 10 days and either extreme or anything between can be perfectly normal where your baby is healthy and thriving.
+Normal stools for an exclusively breastfed baby are soft or runny and often contain little white flecks that look like seeds.
+The color is generally yellow, mustard, or orange, but stools may occasionally have a greenish tinge.
+A breastfed baby may poop up to 10 times a day or may not poop for up to 10 days.
+Either extreme — or anything in between — can be perfectly normal when a baby is healthy and thriving.

-You may suspect your breastfed baby has diarrhea if her bowel movements...
+You may suspect your breastfed baby has diarrhea if their bowel movements:

 Other signs of illness in your baby, such as fever, vomiting (not to be confused with spitting up linked with gastro-esophageal reflux), poor feeding or nasal congestion, make the diagnosis of diarrhea more likely.